-- Prepare and drink a “titanium tea” (2 to 3 minutes): the author recommends aged pu-erh black tea or green tea, turmeric and ginger shavings, and 1 or 2 tablespoons of coconut oil.
+- Prepare and drink a “titanium tea” (2 to 3 minutes): author Tim Ferriss recommends aged pu-erh black tea or green tea, turmeric and ginger shavings, and 1 or 2 tablespoons of coconut oil.

 - Write your morning journal (5 to 10 minutes): the morning pages are mainly to unblock a situation or resolve a problem (what should I do?); the journal is to prioritize and express recognition (what should I focus on and how should I do it?).

 More than 80 % of the big talents that author Tim Ferriss met practice a form of meditation or full consciousness every day.
 It involves “cultivating a state of consciousness that helps you to be non-reactive”.
 This is the most common practice that can be noted among the “Titans”.

 To get into the habit of meditation, Ferriss advises: